laurencebarker/Saturn/linuxdriver/readme.txt

 		data transfers to the Xilinx FPGA PCIe endpoint device.

 Usage:
+  - If you are updating: unload the previous driver from memory. rmmod -s xdma

   - Change directory to the driver directory. cd xdma

   - Compile and install the kernel module driver. make install

+  - Load the kernel module driver: modprobe xdma

   - Change directory to the tools directory. cd tools

   - Compile the provided example test tools. make

-  - Load the kernel module driver:
+  - test the new driver.
-	a. modprobe xdma
-	b. using the provided script.
 	cd tests
         ./load_driver.sh
   - Run the provided test script to generate basic DMA traffic.
         ./run_test.sh
   - Check driver Version number